Skip to main content

 How will the application be assessed?

-The scheme involves a one-step assessment process.
+The programme involves a one-step assessment process.
 All applications will be assessed by the Breakthrough T1D Scientific Advisory Council (SAC) to ascertain the merit and potential beneficial outcome of the projects.
 The SAC includes lived experience members with a connection to type 1 diabetes, healthcare professionals and researchers in equal numbers.
-It is important to write a clear non-scientific (lay) summary – the assessments of the SAC members with a personnel connection to type 1 diabetes has the same weight as those of the healthcare professionals and researchers.
+It is important to write a clear non-scientific (lay) summary – the assessments of the SAC members with a personnel connection to type 1 diabetes carry the same weight as those of the healthcare professionals and researchers.

 The following criteria will be considered during the assessment of the applications: